|

 ministry, by eliminating the need for book repairs as well as the cost

-associated with transportation This will include all books at grade one to three, except for math
+This will include all books at grade one to three, except for math

 texts.
 Some texts at grade four to six and seven to 13 will also be